-Pathfinders is a non-profit organization that works with local citizens to develop and implement various projects that benefit the local community.
+Pathfinders is a non-profit organization that works with local citizens to develop and implement projects and programs that benefit the local community.

-Pathfinders projects are tied to economic development, natural resource conservation or recreation.
-Pathfinders current activities are related to local food, small business development, mine land reclamation, watershed protection, trail formation and tourism development.
+Pathfinders projects and programs are tied to rural economic development and/or natural resource conservation.
+Our current activities relate to local food, small business development, abandoned strip mine land reclamation, watershed protection, trail formation and tourism development.

 Read an overview about the Pathfinders organization.

 The Iowa League of Resource Conservation and Development Areas seeks an Executive Director to lead our affiliate organization.
 Deadline to apply is May 15.
 Learn more at www.IowaLeagueRCD.org

 Executive Director Detra Dettmann is pleased to announce Anna Bruen is now working as an Environmental Planner for Pathfinders Resource Conservation and Development (RC&D).

 “Anna worked for us part-time as a project director while she finished her master’s degree last year,” states Dettmann.
 “We’re very excited to have her taking on an expanded role with our organization.”